Shoplifters/gamepicker/README.md

 # gamepicker

-Random game chooser.
-Add/remove games from `games.txt`.
-Does not allow the same game twice in a row. gamepicker reads `games.txt` every time it launches, so edits made while it is running will not show up in the program until it is restarted.
+Random game chooser from options in `games.txt`.
+Does not allow the same game twice in a row.
+Now pulls from `games.txt` in the Github repo instead of from the local file for synchronization support.

 ## Build